What I learned from running my professional photography business

 Don’t be so shy!

 One of the first lessons I had to learn.
 Get yourself together and go out and talk to people.
 A lot.
-Networking events, cold e-mails, just other freelancers working in the coffee shop you’re at.
-Don’t be creepy and weird, but start a normal conversation.
+Networking events, cold e-mails, and just other freelancers working in the coffee shop you’re at.

 Another aspect of being shy for me was photographing people.
 Not in a portrait setting but in an event setting, where people don’t necessarily present themselves to be photographed, I really had to talk myself into it.
 “The organizer wants these types of photos.
-Make sure you have them,” I said.
+Make sure you have them,” I said to myself.

-Now, it goes without saying or even thinking for me.
+Now, it goes without saying, or even thinking, to me.
 As a beginner, though, pay some extra attention to this.
-Your client will see if their visitors’ faces are on the photo, not so much how you composed the shots.
-(Though the composition is still everything.)
+Your client will see if their visitors’ faces are in the photo, not so much how you composed the shots.
+(Though the composition is still essential.)

 Avoid taking shots of people’s backs as you get into corporate event photography.
 Or any type of event photography, actually.
 Faces are everything!